 going home until the morrow or even the next day?

-the milk strained, the women would join the men folk around that roaring,
+milk strained, the women would join the men folk around that roaring, welcome

-welcome fire.
-They might stand in their long cotton-stripe dresses and high top
+fire.
+They might stand in their long cotton-stripe dresses and high top shoes

-shoes before the fire and warm their hands and feet, for hog killing time must
+before the fire and warm their hands and feet, for hog killing time must always be

 And then!
 Oh joyful remembrance for a child.
 As we sat and watched the firelight